-Every year in Arts & Sciences, a select group of seniors is welcomed into a prestigious community of scholars and thinkers.
-Named after the first letters of the Greek Philosophia Biou Kubernetes, or The Love of Wisdom [is] the Helmsman of Life, Phi Beta Kappa recognizes and honors a specific kind of academic achievement: the pursuit of a truly liberal education.
+Every year in Arts & Sciences, a select group of graduating seniors is welcomed into a prestigious group of scholars and thinkers.
+Named after the first letters of the Greek Philosophia Biou Kubernetes, or The Love of Wisdom, the Helmsman of Life, Phi Beta Kappa recognizes and honors a specific kind of academic achievement: the pursuit of a truly liberal education.

 “Your academic record has to show superior strength and breadth,” says Leonard Green.
 Green has been treasurer of the WashU Phi Beta Kappa chapter for some 20 years.
 Before computers were widely used, he remembers arduously looking over transcripts on transparencies and overhead projectors.
 The technology may have changed over the years, but the qualities the committee seeks have remained intact since the establishment of the WashU chapter in 1914.
 (The organization itself was founded all the way back in 1776 as the first fraternal organization to adopt Greek letters as its name.)

-Michael Getty, the chapter’s secretary, says that Phi Beta Kappa looks for students who have chosen to take courses “for the pure intellectual joy of exploring, learning, and becoming a well-educated citizen and thinker.”
+Michael Getty, the group’s secretary, says that Phi Beta Kappa looks for students who have chosen to take courses “for the pure intellectual joy of exploring, learning, and becoming a well-educated citizen and thinker.”
 These classes should include higher-level courses from across the spectrum of Arts & Sciences.
-With these criteria, less than 10% of the senior class is awarded membership.
+With these criteria, typically less than 10% of the graduating senior class is awarded membership.

 Pursuing studies in a wide range of subjects involves both curiosity and bravery, especially in a national climate that stresses a return-on-investment approach to education.
 “The reasons to not take challenging courses in the liberal arts are many, and very persistent and very understandable,” Getty says.
 “It’s risky.
 You don’t always know what the answer is, and sometimes there are no answers.
 Sometimes it’s all about learning to ask questions.
 And that’s a tough sell to students who are here because they’ve gotten all the answers right.”